Makufff/camera-workflow-with-adobe-lightroom/README.md

-# Camera Workflow with Adobe Lightroom
+# Camera Workflow Together With Adobe Lightroom

 This project is a script for automated photo editing using Adobe Lightroom plugins.
 The script allows for automatic photo editing and uploads the edited images to Google Photos using the Google API.